expo/expo/packages/expo-winter/README.md

 Expo WinterCG works similar to Node.js, installing precompiled built-ins via native code rather than the traditional approach of bundling them with the JavaScript bundle.
 This allows for a smaller bundle size and faster startup time.

 WinterCG compliance on native is designed to provide a solid interface for apps that require advanced networking capabilities.

+This module has no effect on web as most browsers are already WinterCG compliant.

+## Further work

+The bundler should be configured to remove the shims in `react-native` in favor of the native built-ins in this package.